cookish/deeptile/notes/notes.md

 ### Todo
  * [d] Change from 2048 game score to total on board
- * Store num evaluations that went into each cached score
+ * [d] Store num evaluations that went into each cached score
- * Collect better stats per game
+ * Collect better stats per game (see below)
-   * total number of moves
-   * time taken
-   * evaluations per sec
-   * moves per sec
-   * distribution of evaluations per move.
-Std dev?
-   * Distribution of cache hit rates per generation
-   * Different types of evaluations per generation... cached evaluation, speculative evaluations (i.e. to judge move probabilities), leaf evaluations
- * Change from counting generations up to counting down.
+ * [d] Change from counting generations up to counting down.
 Pass the total number of generations needed.
  * Start pruning the cache.
 Either generate from scratch each move, or prune boards < current move.
 This allows sharing between moves, but might make be slower.
 Need to test empirically.

+### Notes on collecting stats
+Always want:
+ * average board total

+If evaluating performance based tweaks, want:
+ * Evaluations per sec
+ * Moves per sec

+If evaluating cache tweaks, want:
+ * cache hit ratio
+ * cache hit ratio per generation
+ * leaf evaluations vs cached evaluations

+If tweaking expectimax pruning:
+ * evaluations per generation

+If tweaking conditional expectimax start conditions:
+ * evaluations per move graphed against board total graphed against predicted score

 ### Studies to do
  * Better to calc principal board value first, then check score, or to store in cache for each equivalent board position.